IPS-Eye-White

 We do not believe that there is anything magical about the water we apply to the child.
 The water does not wash away original sin or save the child.
 We do not presume that this child is regenerate (though he may be), nor do we believe that every child who gets baptized will automatically go to heaven.
 We baptize infants not out of superstition or tradition or because we like cute babies.
 We baptize infants because they are covenant children and should receive the sign of the covenant.
 [06]

-Besides which calling this ritual a 'baptism' is running several risks.
+However, calling this ritual a 'baptism' is running several risks.
 As David Cloud points out infant baptism results in 1) a false security and 2) churches being peopled by unregenerate members.
 This because

 "Multitudes of people baptized as infants grow up thinking they are ready for Heaven even though they have never been born again through personal faith in Christ.
 They are trusting in their infant baptism and in their church membership.
 Such are deceived by the teaching of their own churches.